North Lombok Regency: Tourism and sights

 Kosaido Golf Club is an international 18 holes championship course located on the Sire Peninsula in Tanjung.
 The course has views of Mt.
 Rinjani to the north east and the Gili Islands across the bay to the west.
 The course was designed by Peter Thompson, Michael Wolveridge & Perrett and pays respect to the natural onsite contours of the land.
-The 18 holes championship course offers a basic clubhouse facility and is promoted as having a unique, challenging and world class experience for golfers of all levels.
+The 18 holes championship course offers a basic clubhouse facility.

 In 2011, the regency serviced 337,646 domestic and foreign tourists.
 Mainly foreigners came from the West European countries.

 Tanjung is known for its market and for its two Buddhist temples.
 Sutta Dhamma Lenek is a comparatively new temple near Tanjung.
 Vihara Dhamma in the centre of Tanjung was severely damaged by an earthquake in 2006.
 The temple is being reconstructed at present.
 Pura Modena is a famous Hindu temple in the west of Tanjung.

 Marina facilities

 The newly established Medana Bay Marina at Medana Bay near Tanjung has twenty five mooring buoys in more than 5m of water for 35 ft to 45 ft vessels and anchorage space for another twenty vessels.

 The marina facilities were established in 2009 and hosted over 90 yacht during the Sail Indonesia event in September 2009.